Z3R-0/Z3R-0/README.md

 My work is generally published under MIT license and I encourage anyone interested to take whatever they can use!

 I’m interested in:
-* The C family of languages, specifically C and C#.
+* The C family of languages, specifically C and C#/.NET
 * Game development, specifically Unity and Godot
-* The .NET Framework
-* AVR and Microcontrollers
+* Microcontrollers, SBC's (Raspberry Pi) and FPGA's
-* Raspberry Pi
 * Open source programming
+* Development paradigms and philosophies
+* Software architecture

 </br></br>